Read latest news

 This Nomis series is different to that published in the Office for National Statistics (ONS) Labour Market Statistics Bulletin (table 25) and on the

-This Nomis series uses DWP Jobseeker's Allowance numbers, whilst the other two series use the ONS claimant count for Jobseeker's Allowance.
+This Nomis series uses DWP Jobseeker's Allowance numbers, whilst the other two series use the ONS Jobseeker's Allowance figures, using different methods and reference periods.

-Labour demand includes jobs and vacancies available within the area.
+Labour demand includes jobs available within the area.

 The level of jobs per resident aged 16-64.
 For example, a job density of 1.0 would mean that there is one job for every resident aged 16-64.